 The Red Rock crab is a typically-shaped crab, with five pairs of legs, the front two bearing small, blocky claws.
 The other legs are broad and flat, with only the tips touching the ground.
 The crabs round, flat shell is just over 8 centimetres (3 inches) in length.

-Young Red Rock crabs are black or dark brown in colour and camouflage well on the black lava coasts of volcanic islands.
-Adult Red Rock crabs are quite variable in colour.
+Young Red Rock crabs are black or dark brown in color and camouflage well on the black lava coasts of volcanic islands.
+Adult Red Rock crabs are quite variable in color.
 Some are muted brownish-red, some mottled or spotted brown, pink, or yellow.
 The ones seen on photographs of tropical island fauna are often bright orange or red with stripes or spots dorsally, blue and green ventrally, and sporting red claws and pink or blue eyes.

 Red Rock Crab Habitats